SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 In the code snippet below, it is important to note that the **entry point of the plugin** is provided as the `<pluginClass>` in the configuration of the sonar-packaging-maven plugin, using the fully qualified name of the java class `MyJavaRulesPlugin`.
 You must change this configuration if you refactor your code, rename, or move the class implementing `org.sonar.api.Plugin`.
-The property `<sonarQubeMinVersion>` also guarantees compatibility with the SonarQube instance you target.
+The property `<pluginApiMinVersion>` also guarantees compatibility with the SonarQube instance you target.
+To determine the appropriate plugin API version, see [the plugin API compatibility documentation](https://github.com/SonarSource/sonar-plugin-api/?tab=readme-ov-file#compatibility).

 ```xml
 <plugin>